-- named\inputs (dict) A maping of names -> values that must contain at least the compulsory inputs that were specified when the plan was built (but cannot enforce that!).
-Cloned, not modified. - outputs a string or a list of strings with all data asked to compute.
-If you set this variable to None, all data nodes will be kept and returned at runtime.
+- named\inputs A maping of names -> values that will be fed to the needs of all operations.
+Cloned, not modified. - outputs A string or a list of strings with all data asked to compute.
+If None, all intermediate data will be kept.